Mounika-Routhu/Technical-stuff/Interview questions/Theory/JS theory.md

 ```
    4. **Debouncing** - study in later notes
    5. **Throttling** - study in later notes
+   6. **HOC** - Study in react theory
-   6. **setTimeout** - In setTimeout, **each callback forms a closure** by **remembering variables from its outer scope**, even after the outer function has finished execution.
+   7. **setTimeout** - In setTimeout, **each callback forms a closure** by **remembering variables from its outer scope**, even after the outer function has finished execution.
       ```JS
       for (var i = 0; i < 3; i++) {
         setTimeout(() => console.log(i), 1000);
       }
       ```
-   7. once fn - to make a function execute only once - only study if you have time
+   8. once fn - to make a function execute only once - only study if you have time

 ## Currying/Function Currying
 1. Currying is a functional programming **technique** where a function with multiple arguments is transformed into a series of functions, each taking one argument at a time.